Find an Indecent Exposure Defense Attorney in Texas

 You may feel anxiety at the thought of others learning about this charge.
 It’s embarrassing, and you want to protect your family and your reputation.
 You need a lawyer who is sensitive to these issues, who will not judge you, and who has experience dealing with charges of this nature.

-If you are looking for representation in the Georgetown or San Marcos area, come to Morales & Sparks, P.L.L.C.
+If you are looking for representation in the Georgetown or San Antonio area, come to Morales & Sparks, P.L.L.C.
 Our lawyers have dealt with indecent exposure cases before, and they know how to look out for your needs.
 We work to develop a defense strategy you can understand.
 We believe the only way to get the outcome you desire is to win your trust, and so we are straightforward and honest with you through the entire process.
 We provide the support you need during a difficult time.

 You may have some questions about your case and what type of penalties you could face.
 Here’s information you may want to know about indecent exposure charges in Texas.